MailTape/MailTape-v1/_posts/2022-11-27-Soren-Song.md

 # Baby Chuck's selection

 ## [Ryan Sambol](https://ryansambol.bandcamp.com/) - You're Still Lovable to Someone
-Baby Chuck: **"**Ryan Sambol’s music means a lot to me, and this record he put out last year, Gestalt, is really as good as it often gets.
+Soren Song: **"**Ryan Sambol’s music means a lot to me, and this record he put out last year, Gestalt, is really as good as it often gets.
 I’ve been listening to his work all the way back to The Strange Boys LP …And Girls Club, when I was a wee lad of fourteen (ahh, the benefit of having older siblings).
 So I guess that means I’ve been listening to Ryan Sambol’s music for half my life.
 Well, time well spent.**"**

 ## [Yves Tumor](https://yves-tumor.com/) - Secrecy is Incredibly Important to the Both of Them
-Baby Chuck: **"**Really great song.
+Soren Song: **"**Really great song.
 Rips.
 It reminds me of the music from [Jet Moto](https://www.youtube.com/watch?v=fPfiA1YV-pQ).**"**

 ## [MJ Lederman & Wednesday](https://mjlenderman.bandcamp.com/) - Phish Pepsi (feat [Advance Base](https://advancebase.bandcamp.com/))
-Baby Chuck: **"**I love Wednesday and MJ Lenderman’s music so much.
+Soren Song: **"**I love Wednesday and MJ Lenderman’s music so much.
 Advance Base I don’t know much about, YET.
 This song—from the words to just the sluggardly feel of the music—holds a real unindulgent/not-embarrassingly-gushy sentimentality I’d say I searched for writing my own record.
 There’s a random line in here: “I don’t sleep in that room anymooooooore,” for a while I thought that’s what I’d call Warm Infinity.
 There’s another line: “We smoked weed out of a Pepsi can / lying around under a Christmas tree.”
 You see what I mean?**"**

 # MailTape's selection